 "I ran these [PPP and EIDL] webinars in Spanish because I am Latina and I wanted all those Latino business owners who are holding up this country and hiring so many family and community members to feel part of this process,” Galán said.
 “I want them to know they deserve this money, and I wanted to show them how to get it."

 The answers to the following 10 questions will help you understand key points about PPP and EIDL assistance:

 1. Given the backlog of applications, should I still apply to the Paycheck Protection Program if I haven't already started the process?
 What about the Economic Injury Disaster Loan?

 Small-business owners interested in applying for the PPP loan should contact their banks immediately to find out if they are still accepting applications.
 If not, entrepreneurs can find a list of SBA-approved local assistance.
-The deadline to apply is June 30.

 The online portal to apply for the EIDL is currently open, but is accepting applications only from agricultural businesses right now.
 Once the SBA begins accepting EIDL applications for other types of businesses, the deadline to apply will be Dec.
 18.